The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

-First, we will break down the commission charges of both brokers for placing stock and options trades.
+First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Fidelity Investments charges more than Robinhood for placing regular stock trades ($4.95 and $0, respectively).
-Looking at trading options, Robinhood's base fee is $0 while Fidelity Investments's is $4.95.
+With options, the base fees charged are $4.95 (Fidelity Investments) and $0 (Robinhood).
 Option contracts are pricier at Fidelity Investments, costing $0.65 versus $0 at Robinhood.
-Instead of flat rate fees, several brokers charge a per-share fee instead.
-For a complete review of trading charges, read our full online broker reviews
+Note that some brokers charge a per-share fee instead of a flat-fee commission.
+For a full breakdown of commissions, read our online broker reviews

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Fidelity Investments has virtual trading, Robinhood doesn't.
-For mobile trading, Fidelity Investments and Robinhood both have a iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while Robinhood offers customers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, Fidelity Investments finished with awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading, while Robinhood came up with none of these.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Fidelity Investments offers virtual trading while Robinhood does not.
+For mobile trading, Both Fidelity Investments and Robinhood offer clients access to an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards at Fidelity Investments while customers at Robinhood can have none of these.
+On the whole, when it comes to tools, research, and mobile trading, Fidelity Investments finished with awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading, while Robinhood came up with none of these.

-Overall, Fidelity Investments takes the upper hand with 5.00 stars over Robinhood's 2.50 stars.
+Overall, Fidelity Investments comes out on top with 5.00 stars over Robinhood's 2.50 stars.